datduong24/UNICEF_project/README.md

 ⚠️ **Note on data leakage:** Recency was included as a predictor, but since it requires assumptions about time snapshots, it is interpreted cautiously as a strategic indicator rather than a pure predictive feature.

+### Feature Engineering

+To capture key behavioral and demographic factors, we engineered several new features and refined existing ones:

+- **Donor segmentation:** Separated single-gift (SG), recurring-gift (RG), and converters to study behavior patterns leading up to conversion.
+Found that most conversions occur within 3 months of consistent donations, while late converters (~3 years) are rare outliers (<4%).
+- **Demographic profiling:** Used ABS and Mosaic data to classify suburbs by income and age groups (high, medium, low income; young, middle-aged, elderly; households with/without children).
+Each suburb was represented as a mix of household types, capturing both dominant and non-dominant influences on donation behavior.
+- **Postcode encoding:** Applied K-fold target encoding by postcode to reduce bias and approximate cultural factors influencing donor behavior.
+- **RFM features:** Created Recency, Frequency, and Monetary variables within a 30-day snapshot, confirming that donors with consistent, moderate giving patterns are more likely to convert than those with sporadic large gifts.
+- **Contactability:** Engineered a variable combining preferred and available contact methods, revealing an inverted U-shaped relationship between number of channels and conversion likelihood.

+These engineered features significantly improved model accuracy while aligning variables with real-world donor engagement patterns.

+### Model Selection

+We evaluated several classification models to predict donor conversion, optimizing them using PR AUC metric:
+- **Decision Tree** – baseline model, tuned using cross-validation.
+- **Random Forest** – trained with out-of-bag and boostrapping sampling to reduce computation time and improve generalization.
+- **XGBoost** – leveraged GPU acceleration (RAPIDS cuDF) for efficient training; tuned with random search cross-validation.
+- **Neural Network (TensorFlow)** – built with 4–6 hidden layers, ReLU activation, and early stopping to prevent overfitting.

+#### Handling Class Imbalance
+Since only a small proportion of donors convert, we balanced classes by:
+- Using the `class_weight="balanced"` option where available.
+- Applying sample reweighting for models without built-in class balancing.

+## Evaluation

+Models were compared using **Average F1 score** as the primary metric, given the class imbalance.
+ROC AUC and PR AUC were also reported for robustness.

+- **Decision Tree** – offered high interpretability but had the weakest performance, with an F1-score of 0.58.
+- **Random Forest** – achieved strong predictive power with PR AUC of 0.182 and F1 score of 0.605, but required longer training times.
+- **XGBoost** – delivered the best overall performance, achieving a **5x lift over the random baseline**  with PR AUC of 0.188 and performing twice as well as UNICEF’s current approach.
+The model achieved the F1 score of 0.608
+- **Neural Network** – underperformed compare to XGboost and Random forest with F1 score of 0.6, and computationally intensive.